-When they created Winnie The Witch, illustrator Korky Paul as illustrator and writer Valerie Thomas produced a fun way for children to learn about colour.
+When they created Winnie The Witch, illustrator Korky Paul and writer Valerie Thomas produced a fun way for children to learn about colour.

 They also created a unique and valuable tool for teaching children, and many adults too, about different ways of thinking about the social model of disability.